NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 Nebraska-1: This district borders the 2nd Congressional District, encompassing the college town of Lincoln and some Omaha suburbs.
 It should be a district that goes to Trump easily, but polls have shown the race within 5 points there.

 Missouri: This used to be a traditional battleground state but has has fallen off in the last two election cycles.
 In 2008, Republican John McCain beat Barack Obama there by just 3,700 votes out of almost 3 million.
-The key here is if Biden continues to overperform with whites.
-That will make margins tighter in red states and in red counties in swing states.
+The key here is if Biden continues to overperform with whites, margins will become tighter in red states and in red counties in swing states.

 Texas: While the polls show a race within the margin of error, Trump has been near or above 50% and leading in the polling average.
 The Biden campaign is looking to make things interesting, spending $6 million on ads in the state.
 So let's see if they move the numbers and where things are in a couple weeks.
 But given Texas' voting history and the GOP's statewide political power, this one still leans toward Trump for now.